 Be alert for the possibility of people appearing on the ridge beyond the target line!
-They should not be there, but if they appear (a mix-up), stop shooting until they clean the area!
+They should not be there, but if they appear (a mix-up), stop shooting until they clear the area!

 50 Cal.
-BMG – May only be shot from this range and only at the designated target — to the left of point number one against the back stop berm.
+BMG, .408 Chey-Tac or .416 Barrett – May only be shot from this range and only at the designated target — to the left of point number one against the back stop berm.

 The TWO-HOUR RULE!
 Because silhouette practice cannot take place while bullseye shooters, or others, are down range (200, 300, or 500 yard distances) etc., the “TWO HOUR RULE” may be invoked.
 The “Two Hour Rule” means that upon giving notice, the persons currently shooting have exactly two hours and zero minutes to stop shooting, get their equipment put away, and be out of the way, so that the one who bas given the notice may begin shooting.
 This, of course, may apply both ways.
 NEVER, NEVER, NEVER fire at the silhouettes if someone is anywhere down range shooting bullseye targets, or for any other purpose.

 This range is used for sighting in both rifles and pistols.
+NOTE: Shotguns may be sighted in with the use of single projectile loads (Slugs).
 It may also be used for informal target practice at the appropriate distances.
 Any position may be fired on this range.
 It is not limited to just benchrest shooting.
 The distances fired are 100 yards and 200 yards.